 Bachelor of Medicine and Bachelor of Surgery

-After successfully completing a 12 month internship in an approved hospital and obtaining general registration to practise, graduates can choose to specialise in a variety of areas.
-After acceptance into a postgraduate training program, graduates can undertake further vocational study or training.
-Adelaide Medical School graduates are well regarded in the industry for their knowledge and experience, and are in-demand for positions in public hospitals, private practice, public health, teaching, clinical research, aid organisations, the defence forces and more.
+Adelaide Medical School graduates are respected in the industry for their knowledge and experience.
+They are in-demand for positions in public hospitals, private practice, public health, teaching, clinical research, aid organisations, the defence forces and more.

 Choose your applicant type to view the relevant admissions information for this program.